Pradumnasaraf/DevOps/docs/terraform/introduction.md

 ## Infrastructure as Code (IaC)

 Infrastructure as Code (IaC) is the practice of managing infrastructure using code and automation.
-With IaC, infrastructure configurations are defined in code files that can be version-controlled.
-In the Iac tooling space we have 3 types of tools:
+With IaC, infrastructure configurations are defined in version-controlled files.
+In the IaC tooling space, you will usually see three broad categories:

 - **Configuration Management Tools**: Tools like Ansible, Chef, and Puppet are used to automate the configuration of servers and applications.
 - **Server Templating Tools**: Tools like Packer and Docker are used to create machine images that can be deployed across different environments.